-- Toppings for the Navajo Tacos could include: ground beef with taco seasoning, black beans, lettuce, tomato, cheese, avocado, olives, salsa or ranch dressing
+- Toppings for the Navajo Tacos could include: chili, ground beef with taco seasoning, black beans, lettuce, tomatoes, shredded cheese, avocado, olives, salsa and ranch dressing

 - In a medium bowl, combine the flour, salt and baking powder.
 Pour in the milk and stir with a fork until it begins to come together.
 Add enough water to form the dough.
 Cover the bowl with a towel and let sit for 30 minutes.

 - To prepare the fry bread, heat about 2 inches of shortening in a skillet on the stove.
 Take a chunk of dough about 1½ to 2 inches thick and press it into a circle, stretching it out as you go.
 Carefully place the dough circle into the skillet and fry on one side for about 1 minute.
 Using tongs, turn it over to the other side and fry for another minute.